mherman22/KTMInv-frontend/README.md

 # KTMInv Frontend
 This is the frontend (ui) for https://github.com/mherman22/KTMInv \
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-I have not used any library in this project (yet).

 ### Technologies used?
 - Reactjs with jsx